odpi/self-certification-reports/TRADEMARK_GUIDELINES.md

   </tr>
   <tr>
     <td>What is it</td>
-    <td>This designation confirms that a specific version of a Platform has been successfully tested against the ODPi Operations Specification test harness.
+    <td>This designation confirms that a specific version of a Platform is following ODPi Operations Specification guidelines.
+It also confirms that when a platform gets deployed using a bundled Hadoop Management Tool the result is ODPi Runtime compliant.
 The ODPi Operations Compliant designation attaches to the specific version of the Platform that was tested.
 All new versions must be re-tested for compliance.</td>
   </tr>
   <tr>
     <td>When can a Platform claim to be ODPi Operations Compliant</td>
     <td>ODPi provides details to End Users about which versions of a Platform are ODPi Operations Complaint with ODPi Specification Releases.

-Initial compliance is achieved when a Platform Vendor has successfully tested a version of their Platform using the ODPi Operations Test Harness for the given ODPi Specification Release.
+Initial compliance is achieved when a Platform Vendor has successfully tested a version of their Platform for the given ODPi Specification Release.
 This should be done following the ODPi Compliance Process and must be verified and approved by the ODPi TSC.
 To show continuing compliance, Platform Vendors should re-complete the ODPi Compliance Process whenever they release a new version of their Platform, or for any future ODPi Specification Release.</td>
   </tr>
   <tr>
     <td>How can the ODPi Operations Compliant Designation be used</td>
-    <td>Once a Platform Vendor has successfully tested a version of their Platform using ODPi Operations Test Harness, they may request the ODPi Operations Compliant logo from ODPi.
+    <td>Once a Platform Vendor has successfully tested a version of their Platform, they may request the ODPi Operations Compliant logo from ODPi.
 They may use this logo on their product collateral and web pages for the compliant version.
 They may also use the term "ODPi Operations Compliant" in their literature, and online, to describe the compliant version in compliance with the ODPi Trademark Policy.  </td>
   </tr>
 </table>